 Courses that were repeated are counted only once.
-(If a student is awarded transfer credit for a course and then repeats the course at Northland, the transferred credits will be removed from the student's record.)
+If a student is awarded transfer credit for a course and then repeats the course at Northland, the transferred course will remain on the student's record; however, will no longer count toward credits earned or graduation requirements.

 In addition to a course-by-course evaluation, previously completed courses will be evaluated for possible equivalency within our Connections curriculum.
 These equivalencies will be listed on the transfer evaluation.

 Students who have received an Associate of Arts or Sciences degree from an institution that required at least 32 general education credits and who completed their general education courses with grades of C- or better will have fulfilled a large portion of the required Connections curricula upon entry to Northland.
-However, transfer students who have not yet earned a bachelor's degree may be required to complete some portion of the Connections curricula.
 The experiential course requirement is also required of all transfer students, but it is possible that this requirement will be fulfilled by prior college coursework.
-Students who enter Northland after earning a bachelor's degree from another regionally accredited institution will have all requirements of the Connections curricula waived as well as co-curricular wellness requirements.